Austyns/react-native-formly/README.md

 ===================

 Build your forms easily by adding custom components, validations, error messages.
+This is a react-native implementation for [Angular Formly](https://github.com/formly-js/angular-formly).
 ### Table of contents
 * Installation
 * Usage